 To prevent the spread of COVID-19 and reduce the potential risk of exposure at the centre.
 Screening questions will be required for all individuals prior to entry.
 Screening requirements apply to every WITDA employee, child attending childcare, parents/guardians and essential visitors before entering the centre, including temperature checks.
 In addition to this, children and staff will be screened mid-day.

 Operating Details

 Greeting and Explanation

-- 1) A greeting and explanation will be posted on the entrance, notifying caregivers and staff of the requirements for screening prior to entry. - 2) Screening criteria with questions will be provided to parents/guardians and staff once arriving at the childcare centre.
+1) A greeting and explanation will be posted on the entrance, notifying caregivers and staff of the requirements for screening prior to entry.

 Screening Details